monikakaron/monikakaron.github.io/_posts/2022-10-17-Refreshing-knowledge.md

   updated...
 ---

-# _ ...realising that what was once learned, doesn´t stay forever if not contiuously updated..._
+ ## _realising that what was once learned, doesn´t stay forever if not contiuously updated_

 ![Charming stitch playing guitar][Stitch with guitar]{: .align-center}